FlogFr/aRkadeFR.github.io/content/py_global_non_local_variables.md

 are called.

-We know that we should use the variables in the smaller scope possible, but what are the globals variables for then?
+We know that we should use the variables in the smaller scope possible, but what are the globals and nonlocal variables for then?

-Let's play with it quickly:
+Let's see the global interface quickly :

 	"""
 	tests for the global variables